 - Emotional Warmth and Social Consideration

-Vinegar and onion
+Vinegar and onion – The challenges behind the stereotypes

-Spice Islands of marriage
+Spice Islands of marriage – How cultural differences shape relationships

 Citizenship alone does not guarantee a happy marriage.
 To build a successful relationship, it is essential to see and value your spouse as a person, not merely as a ”Filipino wife.”
 The success of a long-term marriage ultimately depends on the personalities, individual characteristics, and mutual commitment of both partners – just as it does in any relationship.

 Cultural differences can add layers of complexity to a marriage.
 The ’spices’ these differences bring may sometimes taste too strong.
-However, when both partners embrace and navigate these differences successfully, the marriage can evolve into a delicious and balanced soup – one you wouldn’t trade for anything.
+However, when both partners embrace and navigate these differences successfully, marriage can evolve into a delicious and balanced soup – one you wouldn’t trade for anything.

 More on the topic: